-The Texas Department of Aging and Disability Services (DADS) Quality Monitoring Program (QMP) helps detect conditions in Texas nursing homes that could be detrimental to the health, safety and welfare of residents.
+The Health and Human Services Commission (HHSC) Quality Monitoring Program (QMP) helps detect conditions in Texas nursing homes that could be detrimental to the health, safety and welfare of residents.
 It is not a regulatory program and quality monitors do not cite deficient practices.

 During these visits, the quality monitors — nurses, pharmacists and dietitians — may:

 Featured Best Practice: Appropriate Use of Antipsychotic Medications

 According to the Centers for Medicare and Medicaid Services, Texas nursing homes prescribe antipsychotic medications too often to residents who exhibit behaviors that are seen as "negative."
 This overuse can lead to a host of problems for residents, including death.

 One way in which HHSC is hoping to reverse this trend is through the Music & Memory Program, which launched in May 2015.
 The goal of the program is to help residents reconnect with the world through specific, music-triggered memories.
 Family members and nursing home staff will create personal playlists for use on digital music players, such as iPods.